f5devcentral/access-solutions/solution14/solution.rst

-Solution14: Per-Request Policy using Azur AD SAML IdP
+Solution14: Per-Request Policy using Azure AD SAML IdP
 ======================================================================================
 .. _solution14:
 This solution documents all the necessary pieces required to create a Per-Request Policy